 Each mobile phone manufacturer (Apple, Samsung etc.) uses an algorithm they’ve developed to sense the strength level of the available cellular signals.
 And then they show you however many or few bars they choose.

 Of course, that means it’s impossible to compare signal strength bars between different phone models.
 My phone’s three bars may well represent a stronger signal than your phone’s four bars.

-But there’s no way to know that by viewing the respective bars graphics.
+But there’s no way to know that by viewing the respective signal bars graphics.
 The bottom line – the bars just don’t mean much.
 There, someone had to say it.

 What do the bars on your mobile phone mean?
 As it turns out, next to nothing!

 dBm is typically expressed as a negative number, -88 for example.
 The closer to zero the reading is, the stronger the cell phone signal.
-So for example, -79 dBm is a stronger signal than -88 dBm.
+So, for example, -79 dBm is a stronger signal than -88 dBm.

-A reading of -50 is the strongest signal you will see.
+A reading of -50 is the strongest signal you will likely see.
 When a signal is weaker than -100 dBm, that’s a pretty weak signal.
-If the signal gets much weaker than that, you likely won’t have service.
+If the signal gets much weaker than that, you likely won’t have cell service.

-I’ve previously posted instructions to find the signal strength on your Android phone and to find the signal strength on your iPhone.
+To measure the dBm reading on your phone you’ll need to put your phone into field test mode.
+The steps are different by phone type.
+Read here on how to find the signal strength on your Android phone and to find the signal strength on your iPhone.
 It’s the only way to know how strong your available cell signal really is.

 Why do I only have one bar on my phone?

 Usually, one bar of service on your phone means you’re receiving poor signal because you are too far from the nearest cell tower or there is something blocking the signal from getting to your device.
 Some common signal blockers are building materials like concrete, steel, brick, fiberglass insulation or wood.